mmstroik/sentiment_analysis/README.md

 - **Update Sentiment Values**: Allows you to update sentiment values in Brandwatch for the specified mentions.
   - Requires the input file to also contain the columns "Query Id" and "Resource Id".
   - This setting will additionally mark the updated mentions as "Checked" in Brandwatch.
-- **Multi-Company (Tagging)**: When using Multi-Company mode, optionally enabling separate company analysis will code sentiment toward each company mentioned in a post and add a tag to that post for each.
+- **Multi-Company (Tagging)**: When using Multi-Company mode AND optionally enabling *separate company analysis,* it will code sentiment toward each company mentioned in every post separately and add a tag for each company with the format “\[Sentiment\] toward \[company\]”
   - Requires the input file to also contain the columns "Query Id" and "Resource Id".
-  - Will still mark the updated mentions as "Checked" *and* update the sentiment values based on the specified company list order.
+  - Will still mark the updated mentions as "Checked" *and* update the standard sentiment values in BW based on the specified company list order.

 ### Model Selection

-- **GPT-3.5**: Least accurate but far less neutral
+- **GPT-3.5 (legacy)**: Least accurate but far less neutral than the others
   - More of a gut-level vibe-based analysis, less likely to be neutral on e.g. news headlines hinting at something negative about a company.
   - *Mostly used in order to have consistency (if previous report waves used it).*
 - **GPT-4o mini:** Cheapest and great for large batches of mentions with shorter text samples.
 - **GPT-4o**: Most accurate.
 Best for smaller sample sizes and longer bodies of text (like Reddit posts or Press Releases from Quorum).
-  - GPT-4o and GPT-4o mini tend to be far more neutral, especially if data includes lots of news headlines etc., which can be good or bad depending on the desired results.
+  - GPT-4o and GPT-4o mini tend to be more neutral, especially if data includes lots of news headlines etc., which can be good or bad depending on the desired results.

 ### Rate Limits